sixeyed/docker-kube-workshop/part-1.md

 # Part 1 - Kubernetes in Docker for Mac and Docker for Windows

 We'll start by getting Kubernetes running on your Mac on Windows machine.
-Docker for Mac and Docker for Windows provide a complete single-node Kubernetes environment.
-You can use all the usual Kubernetes objects - services, deployments, persistent voilumes - and all the usual Kube tools - like `kubectl` and Helm - and you can also deploy Docker Compose files as stacks running in Kubernetes.
+Docker for Mac and Docker for Windows provide a complete single-node certified Kubernetes environment.
+You can use all the usual Kubernetes objects - services, deployments, persistent volumes - and all the usual Kube tools - like `kubectl` and Helm - and you can also deploy Docker Compose files as stacks running in Kubernetes.

 ## Goals